mckeeh3/woe-sim/README-minikube.md

 [INFO] ------------------------------------------------------------------------
 ~~~

-Create the Kubernetes namespace.
+### Create the Kubernetes namespace

 The namespace only needs to be created once.

 ~~~bash
 kubectl create namespace woe-sim